Guruvendra47/Python/Assignments/Assignment_1_Answers.md

 ---

-## Q7 — Temperature Converter

-**Question.** Convert between Celsius and Fahrenheit using user input and type conversion.
+## Q7 — Convert between Celsius and Fahrenheit using user input and type conversion.

 **Explanation.** Use standard formulas: `C = (F - 32) * 5/9`, `F = C * 9/5 + 32`.
 Validate numeric input and allow user to select direction.